Asheq/public-notes/vim/text-objects.md

     - `it`
     - `at`

-# Peculiarities Text Object Selections
+# Peculiarities of Text Object Selections
 - word
 - WORD
 - quotes